Jamar Fletcher: College career

-Fletcher attended the University of Wisconsin, where he played for the Wisconsin Badgers football team from 1998 to 2000.
-He was a key member of the Badgers' back-to-back Rose Bowl championship teams.
-One of the most decorated defensive players in the history of Wisconsin football...Regarded by many to be the finest man coverage defender in the collegiate ranks...Master of the interception and a classic game-breaker with his blazing speed when returning the pass thefts...Holds the school's career-records with 21 interceptions for 459 yards in returns, topping the previous marks of 18 thefts, first set by Neovia Greyer (1969–71) and matched by Jeff Messenger (1991–94) and Greyer's 285 yards...His 459 yards in returns topped the old Big Ten Conference all-time record of 431, set by Tom Curtis of Michigan (1967–69)...Set another Badgers career-record with 57 pass deflections, surpassing the old mark of 41 by Troy Vincent (1988–91)...Only player in Big Ten history to lead the conference in interceptions three-straight years...His five interception returns for touchdowns established new Wisconsin and Big Ten all-time records...In 32 games for the Badgers, he never allowed an opponent to catch a touchdown pass and held the opposition to no receptions in ten contests...Finished his career with 130 tackles (106 solos).
+Fletcher attended the University of Wisconsin–Madison, where he played for the Badgers from 1998 to 2000.
+He was a key member of their back-to-back Rose Bowl championship teams.
+Fletcher holds the school's career-records with 21 interceptions for 459 yards in returns, topping the previous marks of 18 thefts, first set by Neovia Greyer (1969–71) and matched by Jeff Messenger (1991–94) and Greyer's 285 yards.
+His 459 yards in returns topped the old Big Ten Conference all-time record of 431, set by Tom Curtis of Michigan (1967–69).
+Fletcher set another Badgers career-record with 57 pass deflections, surpassing the old mark of 41 by Troy Vincent (1988–91).
+He was the only player in Big Ten history to lead the conference in interceptions three-straight years.
+His five interception returns for touchdowns established new Wisconsin and Big Ten all-time records.
+He finished his career with 130 tackles (106 solos).
 He was named a first-team All-American by multiple selector organizations in 1999, and was recognized as a consensus first-team All-American in 2000.
 He was also named to the Top 100 Greatest College Players list by America's Best & 10.